SurajVishwakarma333/MQTT-AndroidStudio/README.md

 ![17](https://user-images.githubusercontent.com/101108540/174600612-66f0e62c-5080-4819-b213-312fd18cbd4a.jpg)

-# Q. Wanted to receive data from MQTT to android App ?.
+# Q. Wanted to send data from android App to MQTT ?.

 - `Add Subscriptions by clicking on "Add New Topic Subscription"`